kumahq/kuma-website/src/production/cp.md

 ### Postgres

-Kuma stores all the state in a PostgreSQL database.
+{{ site.mesh_product_name }} stores all the state in a PostgreSQL database.
 This can only be used when running in Universal mode.

 ```sh
 KUMA_STORE_TYPE=postgres \